Marijoke/MSP2-MariMems/README.md

 -	Add the Gitpod browser extension on Google chrome
 -	Login to your GitHub account
 -	Locate the project repository and select the green Gitpod button which will open a workspace.

-### Bugs
-- Double clicking caused the game to crash.
-This was resolved by adding lockboard in JavaScript.
-- The footer moves away from the bottom of the screen

 ## Credits
 ### Content